-Struggling to find the words to describe yourself and enhance your resume?
+Struggling to find the words to describe yourself and enhance your résumé?
 Then try out our CV buzzwords, key adjectives and examples, which will boost your chances of getting your dream job.

-We also have a guide to writing a successful cv
+We also have a guide to writing a successful CV

 Positive words to describe yourself: